Rohan Marley

+Rohan Anthony Marley (born 19 May 1972) is a Jamaican businessman and former football player.
+He is the son of reggae artist Bob Marley, and the father of Zion Marley, model Selah Marley, reggae artist YG Marley, and former American football player Nico Marley.

+Early life and education

-Rohan Anthony Marley (born 19 May 1972) is a Jamaican entrepreneur and former college football player.
-He is the son of reggae artist Bob Marley and father of model Selah Marley and football player Nico Marley.
-He was born to 16 year old Janet Hunt during his father's marriage to singer Rita Marley and went to live with her on and off from the age of four until moving to live with Marley's mother after his father died of cancer in Miami in 1981.
+Marley was born in Kingston, Jamaica, on 19 May 1972.
+He was born out of wedlock from an affair that his father had with sixteen-year-old Janet Hunt during his marriage to singer Rita Marley.
+Rohan Marley went to live with his mother Janet on and off from the age of four until moving to live with his paternal grandmother Cedella Booker after his father died of cancer in Miami in 1981.

-Education

-Marley graduated from Miami Palmetto Senior High School in 1991.
+He attended Miami Palmetto Senior High School in Pinecrest, Florida, where he graduated in 1991.
 He then attended the University of Miami School of Business at the University of Miami in Coral Gables, Florida, where he played linebacker for the University of Miami football team.
-In 1993, he led the Hurricanes' defense with 95 tackles.
+In the 1993 season, Marley led the Hurricanes' defense with 95 tackles.

-Marley later played professional football in the Canadian Football League with the Ottawa Rough Riders.

 Career

+After his college football career at the University of Miami, Marley entered the Canadian Football League, where he played seven games for the Ottawa Rough Riders during the 1995 season.

 In 2009, he co-founded Marley Coffee, an organic coffee plantation and sustainable farming business in Jamaica's Blue Mountains, although the majority of coffee sourced through Marley Coffee is from Ethiopia.
 The business is run on a 52-acre estate in Portland Parish.
 In 2011, Marley Coffee went public under the name Jammin Java (OTC:JAMN).

 In January 2011, Marley advertised a new 'House of Marley' range of eco-friendly headphones at the Consumer Electronics Show in Las Vegas, Nevada.
-The range has since expanded and now produces Headphones and Speakers as well as turntables.
+The range has since expanded and now produces headphones and speakers as well as turntables.

-Marley also helps run his family's charitable organization, 1Love, as well as the Tuff Gong Clothing Company.
+Marley also helps run his family's charitable organization, 1Love, as well as the Tuff Gong clothing company.

+In popular culture

-He made an appearance in the documentary film Motherland.
+He made an appearance in the 2010 documentary film Motherland.